watson-developer-cloud/assistant-web-chat-service-desk-starter/docs/API.md

 async startChat(connectMessage: MessageResponse, startChatOptions: StartChatOptions): Promise<void>
 ```

 Opens the chat with the service desk and performs any necessary setup steps.
-Most service desks have a way to embed a custom iFrame into the agent view, as well as a way to pass metadata into that iFrame. startChatOptions.agentAppInfo contains metadata for you to be able to render the conversation history with Watson Assistant to your agents in a custom iFrame and this data should be passed via whatever methods the service desk you are using uses.
+Most service desks have a way to embed a custom iFrame into the agent view, as well as a way to pass metadata into that iFrame. `startChatOptions.agentAppInfo` contains metadata for you to be able to render the conversation history with Watson Assistant to your agents in a custom iFrame, and this data should be passed using whatever methods are appropriate for the service desk you are using.
 See [./AGENT_APP.md](./AGENT_APP.md).

 **Parameters:**